thaiannguyen-05/thaiannguyen-05/README.md

-- 👋 Hi, I’m thaian
+👋 Hi, I’m Thai An

-- 👀 I’m interested in coding languages, especially Javascript
+👀 I’m passionate about software development, with a strong focus on JavaScript & TypeScript ecosystems.
-- 🌱 I’m currently learning NestJs
+🌱 I’m currently deepening my knowledge in NestJS and backend system design.

-- ✌️ I'm recently working with:
+✌️ Recently, I’ve been working with:

+Backend & Architecture

+Medium to complex Microservices architectures

-  + Microservices - Message Queues (Redis, RabbitMQ)
+Event-driven systems and Message Queues (Redis, RabbitMQ)

+Designing scalable and maintainable backend services

+Databases

+SQL: PostgreSQL, Microsoft SQL Server

+NoSQL: MongoDB, Elasticsearch

-  + Design system
+System Design

-  + Database - SQL (PostgreSQL, MsSQL), NoSQL (MongoDB, ElasticSearch)
-  + Medium and Complex Microservices Systems
+API design (REST / GraphQL)

+Design systems & modular architecture

+Performance, scalability, and maintainability considerations

-- 💞️ I’m looking to collaborate on somewhat I can contribute and improve myself
+💞️ I’m looking to collaborate on projects where I can contribute real value, learn from experienced engineers, and continuously improve my skills.

-- 📫 Please mail me if you want me to help and make me a stronger person!!
+📫 Feel free to reach out if you’d like to collaborate or need help with backend development:
 Email: thaianthedev@gmail.com